- Researchers report that cancer rates are rising in teenagers and young adults.

 Adolescents and young adults are finally getting their own spaces in hospitals, their own clinical trials, their own research, and their own nonprofit support organizations, said Miller.

-In response to the challenges that young people with cancer and health professional face, for example, Dr. Archie Bleyer, a pediatric oncologist at the Oregon Health & Science University, joined other experts and advocacy groups to establish a
+In response to the challenges that young people with cancer and health professional face, for example, Dr. Archie Bleyer, a pediatric oncologist at the Oregon Health & Science University, joined other experts and advocacy groups to establish a COVID website for adolescents and young adults to provide additional guidance and support.

 Other organizations for teens and young adults with cancer include: